What Does My Mobile Home Warranty Cover?

-If you ever get the feeling a company is making a few too many promises, it’s time to read the fine print, and hold tight to your wallet.
+If you ever get the feeling a company is making a few too many promises, it’s time to read between the lines and squint a little harder at the fine print, but most importantly – hold tight to your wallet.

-Ultimately, if you can trust the people you bought your home from, you can trust they will do what they promised, because they didn’t over-promise, but they didn’t over charge either!
+Ultimately, if you can trust the people that you purchased your home from, you can trust they will do what they promised, and that’s what we are here to prove.